George Browne, 6th Marquess of Sligo: Biography

 Born 1 September 1856, Browne was the eldest son of Henry Browne, 5th Marquess of Sligo, and his wife Catherine Henrietta Dicken.
-He was born in Munger, British India.
-He succeeded to the marquessate in February 1913, aged 56, on the death of his father.
+He was born in Munger, British India, and was known by the courtesy title of Earl of Altamont in his youth.
 He married Agatha Stewart Hodgson, daughter of James Stewart Hodgson, on 12 October 1887.
 They had three daughters and one son: